 Previously DWR Bulletin 118 (DWR 2003) did not identify SMGB as a groundwater basin but rather recognized three smaller basins in the vicinity: Scotts Valley Basin, Felton Area Basin, and Santa Cruz Purisima Formation.
 These basins did not accurately reflect the groundwater supply resources supporting the North Santa Cruz County communities.
 SVWD with a support from SLVWD and County prepared a boundary modification request that was submitted to DWR in January 2016 and approved in August 2016.

-The three agencies, SVWD, SLVWD, and County, are committed to work with each other and engage other stakeholders in forming a Groundwater Management Agency (GSA) and developing a Groundwater Sustainability Plan (GSP) after the State approves the boundary modification request.
+The three agencies, SVWD, SLVWD, and County, are committed to working with each other and engage other stakeholders in forming a GSA and developing a GSP after the State approves the boundary modification request.

 Prior Basin Management Activities